 Unlike the TRANSPOSE function, if you change a value in the original data, it will not reflect in the transposed content when using the Paste Special method.

 First, select the range that you want to transpose, and then right-click and select ‘Copy’ or press ‘CTRL + C’ to copy the table.

-Next, select the range of cells that matches the exact size of the table you’re transposing, as you did for the previous method.
+Next, select the range of cells that matches the exact size of the original table, as you did for the previous method.